Audit Quality and Auditor Selection

 The U.S. Department of Labor's (DOL) Employee Benefits Security Administration (EBSA) has instituted an enforcement initiative to monitor the quality of ERISA audits.

 In recent years, the DOL EBSA has significantly stepped up its enforcement of the audit requirement for employee benefit plans.
-The DOL has the right to assess penalties of up to over $2,000 per day, without limit, on plan administrators for deficient filings.
+The DOL has the right to assess penalties on plan administrators for deficient filings.
 Because an incomplete, inadequate, or untimely audit report may result in penalties being assessed against you as the plans administrator, selection of an experienced and reliable auditor is very important.

 DOL Guidance on Selecting a Plan Auditor

 The DOL has developed guidance to assist plan administrators in selecting an auditor and reviewing the audit work and report.
 This guidance discusses why the choice of an auditor is important, plan auditor qualifications, the importance of experience in auditing employee benefit plans, requesting references and checking licenses, importance of the audit engagement letter, audit scope, what happens when the audit is complete, and suggests questions the plan administrator should ask the auditor about his/her work.

 Employee Benefit Plan Audit Quality Center Membership

 Center firm members are committed to providing quality audit services to their clients by voluntarily adhering to Center membership requirements, including practice management practices of additional training, quality control, and self-monitoring.
 Center members also agree to make publicly available the results of their external peer review of their audit practice.
 In addition to providing quality audit services, these firms may also offer professional services to plans including compliance testing, participant and government reporting, consulting services for plan selection, distributions and retirement planning, plan recordkeeping and accounting, and other services.

 To find member firms and learn more about membership in the Center, please visit the Center Membership area of the Center Web site.